restall-sebbe/sushidelivery-landing-page/README.md

 # Landing page

-This landing page of sushi delivery was built with basic HTML, CSS and JS by me just for practicing my skills.
+This landing page of sushi delivery was built with pure HTML, CSS and JS by me just for practicing my skills.
 Template was found through the web searching.

 # Features